tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ![Merge Map Example](/assets/images/chapterImages/functionalreactiveprogramming/mergeMap.gif)

-If we contrast `mergeMap` and `map`, map will produce an Observable of Observables, while mergeMap, will produce a single stream with all of the values.
-Contrast the animation for `map`, with the previous `mergeMap` animation.  `map` has three separate branches, where each one represents its own observable stream.
-The output of the `console.log`, is an instance of the Observable class itself, which is not very useful!
+If we contrast `mergeMap` and `map`, `map` will produce an Observable of Observables, while `mergeMap` will produce a single stream with all of the values.
+Contrast the animation for `map` with the previous `mergeMap` animation.  `map` has three separate branches, where each one represents its own observable stream.
+The output of the `console.log` is an instance of the Observable class itself, which is not very useful!

 ```javascript
 columns.pipe(